 Hello there, back again with another guitar review article for you.
 This time, we will be looking at one of the best Piezo-equipped electric guitars, the Cort M-Custom.
 I will briefly attempt to explain Piezo pickups and also provide you with the Cort M-Custom review as well as an unbiased guitar review video we made back in the day!

 Ever heard of Piezo pickups?
 Here is how I found out about Piezo pickups.
 If you are ever shocked by an electric guitar player on stage who switches to acoustic guitar sounds without changing his guitar and you are blown away by the sound quality, it is probably an onboard piezo pickup that they control with a selector switch.

 I remember having watched John Petrucci during Dream Theater‘s tour, probably when they were touring for the Scenes From a Memory album.
 And the song was probably The Spirit Carries On.
 I was just speechless about how he was able to switch to an acoustic guitar sound without changing a guitar.

 If you also want to upgrade your guitar or buy an electric guitar with Piezo pickups, you are in the right place.
 I will be posting my review about one of the best and most affordable piezo-equipped guitars, the Cort M-Custom electric guitar!

-As many of you know, Cort is a Korean guitar manufacturer and they have one of the biggest factories in the world that once I heard that it’s very possible to bump into a guitar made in their factories everywhere under different brand names.
+As many of you know, Cort is a Korean guitar manufacturer and they have one of the biggest factories in the world once I heard that it’s very possible to bump into a guitar made in their factories everywhere under different brand names.

 Let’s the guitar in action first.
-It’s a pretty long video because I wanted to show every single humbucker and piezo combinations, direct, blended with the microphone signal, split ones…etc
+It’s a pretty long video because I wanted to show every single humbucker and piezo combination, direct, blended with the microphone signal, split ones…etc